 Toronto data is provided by Zoocasa and sourced from the Toronto Real Estate Board.
 Data concerning Singapore is provided by Stacked Homes.
 Sales volume and price per square foot for Canadian values were converted to SGD at an exchange rate of $1.00 CAD to $1.01 SGD.

-full-service brokerage that makes buying and selling your home smarter and
+Zoocasa is a full-service brokerage that makes buying and selling your home smarter and faster.

 Our in-house agents have been recruited for their professional experience and notable track records and will lead you through your purchase or sale, negotiate to get you the best value, and educate you on everything from the transaction process to selecting the right neighbourhood.